cantalupo555/anki-assistant-languages/CONVENTIONS.md

     -   **End-to-End (E2E) Tests:** Test the complete system, simulating user interaction.
 -   **Environment Variables:** Use `.env` files to store environment variables.
 -   **Error Handling:** Implement error handling to catch unexpected errors and return appropriate error responses to the client.
 Use `try...catch` to catch errors and return appropriate HTTP status codes (e.g., 500 for internal server errors) with detailed error messages in JSON.
+-   **Security:**
--   **Security:** Implement security measures such as input data validation, protection against XSS and CSRF attacks, and use HTTPS for secure communication.
+    -   Implement security measures such as input data validation, protection against XSS and CSRF attacks, and use HTTPS for secure communication.
+    -   **CSRF Protection:** Pay special attention to CSRF protection on any endpoint that relies on cookies for authentication or state, such as the token refresh endpoint.
+Use techniques like `SameSite` cookie attributes and potentially checking the `Origin` header or using anti-CSRF tokens if necessary.
 -   **Logs:** Use logs to monitor the application's behavior.
     -   **Backend:** Use `console` or libraries like `winston` to record logs in a structured and flexible way.
         -   **Log Levels**